mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 1:40:15

-In San Francisco, there was a lady came from England to get married with young man, a situation [where] I performed [the] religious [ceremony] for her.
+In San Francisco, there was a lady came from England to get married with a young man, a situation [where] I performed [the] religious [ceremony] for her.
 And then they left for [their] honeymoon.
 Two weeks later, they died by accident on the freeway.
 Can you imagine?
 That was [the] first funeral service for Suzuki Roshi and I, in the United States.
 Her name is White Rose.
 He gave the name White Rose....

 So of course, life is something you can depend on – but it's temporary.
 We cannot depend on it [completely].
 But we cannot ignore life.
 So temporarily, we have to take care of life, with [our] best.
-With [our] best means to [employ?], we have to deal with life.
+With [our] best means, temporarily, we have to deal with life.
 No excuse to escape.

 ##### 1:41:45